cloudera/CML_AMP_RAG_Studio/README.md

 - ChromaDB collections are automatically namespaced using the tenant and database values to avoid conflicts between different RAG Studio instances.
 - For production deployments, consider using a dedicated ChromaDB server with authentication enabled via `CHROMADB_TOKEN`.
 - When using HTTPS endpoints, ensure your certificate chain is properly configured or provide the CA bundle path via `CHROMADB_SERVER_SSL_CERT_PATH`.
+- Anonymized telemetry is disabled by default.
+You can enable it either by setting `CHROMADB_ENABLE_ANONYMIZED_TELEMETRY=true` or by using the UI toggle under Settings → Vector DB → ChromaDB.

 ### Enhanced Parsing Options: